Registration is FULL for 2023! To have your name placed on a waiting list, please contact Nicole at nicole@bonmacr2l.ca

 Dennis Bonvie

-Dennis left Nova Scotia in 1991, spending 2 years in the OHL with the Kitchener Rangers and the North Bay Centennials where his spirited play began to attract the attention of people in professional hockey.
-In 1993, he signed as a free agent with the Edmonton Oilers and spent 2 very productive seasons in his home province with the Cape Breton Oilers as part of his 5 year stay with the Edmonton organization.
+Dennis left Nova Scotia in 1991, spending two seasons in the OHL with the Kitchener Rangers and North Bay Centennials, where his spirited play began to attract the attention of scouts in professional hockey.
+He signed as a free agent with the Edmonton Oilers in 1993, playing two very productive seasons back in his home province with the Cape Breton Oilers – part of his 5-year stint with the Edmonton organization.

-Since leaving the Oilers, Dennis has played with Chicago, Philadelphia, Pittsburgh, Boston, Ottawa and Colorado as his “no-holds-barred” approach to the game has endeared him to home team fans in both the NHL and AHL.
-Always quick to come to the defense of his teammates, Dennis carved himself a professional career based on hard work and a team first attitude.
-In his last three seasons, as a member of the Pittsburgh organization, he played with the Wilkes-Barre/Scranton Penguins of the American Hockey League.
-As a three time Calder Cup finalist, Dennis has brought a wealth of experience to the game.
-Dennis is the only player to have over 4,000 PIM in the same league, breaking the old record held by Dave “Tiger” Williams.
+Following his time with the Oilers, Dennis spent time with Chicago, Philadelphia, Pittsburgh, Boston, Ottawa and Colorado.
+His “no-holds-barred” approach to the game endeared him to home team fans in both the NHL and AHL.
+Always quick to come to the defense of his teammates, Dennis carved himself a professional career based on hard work and a team-first attitude.
+In his last three seasons, as a member of the Pittsburgh organization, he played with the Wilkes-Barre/ Scranton Penguins of the American Hockey League.
+As a three-time Calder Cup finalist, Dennis has brought a wealth of experience to the game.
+He is the only player to have over 4,000 PIM in the same league, breaking the previous record held by Dave “Tiger” Williams.

 Craig MacDonald

-In addition to hockey, as a youngster, Craig excelled on the links as a golfer.
-In 1993, Craig won the Nova Scotia Juvenile Boys Golf Championship at the Truro Golf Club.
-He went on to win the Nova Scotia Junior Boys Championship in 1995 at his home course in Antigonish.
+Craig also excelled off the ice as a youngster.
+In 1993 Craig won the Nova Scotia Juvenile Boys Golf Championship at the Truro Golf Club.
+He then went on to win the Nova Scotia Junior Boys Championships in 1995 at his home course in Antigonish.
 Craig was a Nova Scotia provincial team member for 4 straight golf seasons (‘92-’95).
 He also competed in the Canadian Junior Golf Championship 5 times.

 Craig retired in the fall of 2013, having played 969 professional games, compiling 175 goals and 325 assists for 500 points.
-On June 6, 2015, Craig was inducted into the Athletic Hall of Fame at Lawrence Academy (Groton, Massachusetts) where he attended high school.
-Craig currently works as an Investment Advisor for BMO Nesbitt Burns.
+On June 6, 2015, Craig was inducted into the Athletic Hall of Fame at Lawrence Academy.
+Craig currently works as an Investment Advisor for BMO Private Wealth.